docsforadobe/javascript-tools-guide/9 - Intergrating XML into JavaScript/index.rst

 This statement changes the value of the category attribute of the second book: bookstoreXML.book[1].@category = "LITERATURE, FANTASY"

-CHAPTER 9: Integrating XML into JavaScript

-The XML Object

-241

 The result is this XML:
 <book category="LITERATURE, FANTASY">